 If you’re developing a hammertoe, there are plenty of treatment options available to restore your foot to its normal, healthy condition.
-Dr. Iliya Beylin and Natalia Cardona help patients from in and around Plantation and Coral Springs, Florida, to realign their toes and avoid calluses, corns, and other painful side effects of hammertoes.
-Call or book an appointment online to meet with Dr. Beylin or Cardona at Foot and Ankle Associates of South Florida.
+Dr. Iliya Beylin helps patients from in and around Plantation and Coral Springs, Florida, to realign their toes and avoid calluses, corns, and other painful side effects of hammertoes.
+Call or book an appointment online to meet with Dr. Beylin at Foot and Ankle Associates of South Florida.

 What is a hammertoe?

 Hammertoes are common deformities that develop on your second, third, or fourth toe.
 Your toe bends and curls due to muscular weakness and its shape resembles a hammer.
 Hammertoes are painful, especially as the deformity becomes more pronounced.
 When left untreated, the condition can become worse and end up requiring more invasive treatment.